-3) Measurement in triangles Grade 4 Grade 8 Grade 12 a) Solve problems involving indirect measurement such as finding the height of a building by comparing its shadow with the height and shadow of a known object. a) Solve problems involving indirect measurement. b) Solve problems using the fact that trigonometric ratios (sine, cosine, and tangent) stay constant in similar triangles. c) Use the definitions of sine, cosine, and tangent as ratios of sides in a right triangle to solve problems about length of sides and measure of angles. d) Interpret and use the identity $\sin^2\theta + \cos^2\theta = 1$ for angles θ between 0° and 90°; recognize this identity as a special representation of the Pythagorean theorem. e) Determine the radian measure of an angle and explain how radian measurement is related to a circle of radius 1. f) Use trigonometric formulas such as addition and double angle formulas. g) Use the law of cosines and the law of sines to find unknown sides and angles of a triangle.
+3) Measurement in triangles (continued) Grade 4 Grade 8 Grade 12 c) Use the definitions of sine, cosine, and tangent as ratios of sides in a right triangle to solve problems about length of sides and measure of angles. d) Interpret and use the identity $\sin^2\theta + \cos^2\theta = 1$ for angles θ between 0° and 90°; recognize this identity as a special representation of the Pythagorean theorem. e) Determine the radian mea- sure of an angle and explain how radian measurement is related to a circle of radius 1. f) Use trigonometric formulas such as addition and double angle formulas. g) Use the law of cosines and the law of sines to find unknown sides and angles of a triangle.

-^{} Objectives that describe mathematics content beyond that typically taught in a standard 3-year course of study (the equivalent of 1 year of geometry and 2 years of algebra).
+^{} Objectives that describe mathematics content beyond that typically taught in a standard three-year course of study (the equivalent of one year of geometry and two years of algebra).